![]() ![]() ![]() (click to enlarge) |

 The armies of American General Henry Dearborn and James Wilkinson camped nearby.
 During the summer of 1814, militia skirmished at the top of the hill, in the fields off upper Prospect Street as well as along the road to Lacolle, Quebec (NY Route 276) north of Dewey’s Tavern.

 In September of 1814, half of British General George Prevost’s army camped nearby and used the unoccupied house as a commissary.
-Moore wrote: “None of the Officers have quartered at our House except a Commissary who occupies the Stone House as a Store. — several officers have put their beds in the House & lodged for a night all of whom have treated me civilly.”
-It took this part of the British army 12 hours to march down this road and over the bridge on their way to Plattsburgh.
+It took this half of the army 12 hours to march down this road and over the Great Chazy River bridge on their way to Plattsburgh.

-The stone farm house was given to Pliny’s daughter
+house was given to Pliny’s daughter Matilda who

-Matilda who married Rev. Abraham Brinkerhoff.
-By the
+married Rev. Abraham Brinkerhoff.
+By the 1840s, the

-1840s, the house and farm were owned by Freeman and
+house and farm were owned by Freeman and Bartlett Nye.

-Bartlett Nye.
-Donat Guay owned the farm in the
+Donat Guay owned the farm in the early 1900s and

-In August of 1938, the NYS historic marker was
+1938, a NYS historic marker was dedicated by Oscar

 |